samlletas/syxg50-control-panel/README.md

 `Sliders`

 - Left click to change value.
-- Right click to reset to default value.
+- Right click or Ctrl+Left click to reset to default value.
 - Scroll wheel to change value by small increments/decrements.

 `Channel`